 But make no mistake, Ibn Battuta was indeed the greatest traveler to ever walk the earth.
-In an era when precious few possessed the means, the time, or the courage to submit to curiosity and venture off the map's edge, Ibn Battuta set out to complete Islam's traditional pilgrimage to Mecca, and ultimately spent the better part of his life wandering.
+In an era when precious few possessed the means or the courage to submit to curiosity and venture off the map's edge, Ibn Battuta set out to complete Islam's traditional pilgrimage to Mecca, and ultimately spent the better part of his life wandering.

 The Travels of Ibn Battuta are the inspiration for this travel blog**, in which the author seeks to follow the example set by history's greatest itinerant, traveling to little known or misunderstood places and bringing the stories of those places and their inhabitants to life.

 ** The name of this blog reflects its inspiration.
-In Arabic, ibn means "son of", and was used in traditional practice to indicate one's lineage.
+In Arabic, ibn means "son of", and is traditionally used in recounting one's lineage.
 Thus, "Ibn Ibn Battuta" could be translated as "the son of Ibn Battuta."